bombkiml/phpbeech/README.md

     $ composer create-project bombkiml/phpbeech {yourProjectName}
 #
+## #Local development server
+If you have PHP installed locally and you would like to use PHP's built-in development server to serve your application, you may use the `` $ beech serve `` command.
+This command will start a development server at `` http://localhost:8000: ``

+    $ php beech serve

+#
 ## # Development
 > Want to contribute or join for Great Job!.
 You can contact to me via
   - GitHub: [bombkiml/phpbeech - issues](https://github.com/bombkiml/phpbeech/issues)